huynhtri90/UnityLua/README.md

 Unilua isn't very useful, so I won't comment on it.

-To sum up, I choose ulua, and adds nlua capabilities on ios.
+To sum up, I choose luainterface, and adds nlua capabilities on ios.
 For example, to support:

     UIEventListener.Get(label3).onClick = OnClick;